tonmat/gl-tetris-java/README.md

 # gl-tetris-java
-A simple tetris game using LWJGL
+A simple tetris game using LWJGL3

 ## Run